zwets/zwets.github.io/_notes/nano-cookbook.md

 Guppy basecaller has many more options.
 You may want to use `--do_read_splitting` to make it detect barcodes in the middle of reads.

-See `guppy_basecaller --help` for all options, and the [Guppy Protocol](https://community.nanoporetech.com/protocols/Guppy-protocol/) (behind login on the Nanopore Community Site) for details.
+`guppy_basecaller --help` briefly summarizes all options, but you'll need to visit the [Guppy Protocol](https://community.nanoporetech.com/protocols/Guppy-protocol/) (behind login on the Nanopore Community Site) to read up on details.

 ### Basecalling with Dorado